twosigma/beakerx/README.md

 ```

 ## Update after Java change
-Ther kernels are installed to run out of the repo, so just a build should update the java code.
+The kernels are installed to run out of the repo, so just a build should update the java code.
 * `./gradlew build`

 ## Update after JS change